jarviscanada/jarvis_data_eng_MohammadAsif/README.md

 ## Miscellaneous
-- AWS Certified Cloud Practitioner
+- AWS Certified Cloud Practitioner (May 2024 - May 2027)
-- AWS Cloud Essentials
+- AWS Cloud Essentials (May 2024)
 - Playing chess
 - Weightlifting